Chris Lucketti: Return to Huddersfield

 On 4 July 2008, Lucketti signed a two-year deal at Football League One side Huddersfield Town, seven years after leaving them to join Preston North End.
 He returned on a free transfer after Sheffield United agreed to cancel the last year of his contract.
 The following day, he was appointed club captain of the Terriers.
 He made his second Town debut in the 1–1 draw against Stockport County at the Galpharm Stadium on 9 August 2008.
 On 25 October, he was sent off in a league match against Peterborough United, where Town lost 4–0.
-He didn't reappear in the Town first team until 28 February 2009, when he came on as a substitute in the 1–1 draw against Stockport County at Edgeley Park.
+He didn't reappear in the Town first team until 28 February 2009, when he came on as a substitute in the 1–1 draw against Stockport at Edgeley Park.

 After being left out of Lee Clark's squad for the whole of the 2009—10 season, he left the club on 17 May 2010.

 Coaching and managerial career

 Fleetwood Town

-Lucketti moved into coaching and management with youth roles at Preston North End F.C then as Assistant Manager working alongside Graham Alexander at Fleetwood Town.
+Lucketti moved into coaching and management with youth roles at Preston North End then as assistant manager working alongside Graham Alexander at Fleetwood Town.
 After Alexander's dismissal.
-Lucketti was asked to stay on as Caretaker Manager, becoming Assistant Manager again on the appointment of Steven Pressley in October 2015.
+Lucketti was asked to stay on as caretaker manager, becoming assistant manager again on the appointment of Steven Pressley in October 2015.